markstringer-dti/markstringer-dti.github.io/dti.md

 And this is one of the most important reasons for making working software available as soon as possible.
 When we make working software available early, we're giving it the opportunity of connecting with its audience.
-We're tryingto create "pull". to be guided by the people who are using it in how as to how to make it deliver more and more value.
+We're trying to create "pull". to be guided by the people who are using it in how to make it deliver more and more value.

 But there other very good reasons for making your software available as soon as possible.
 And one of them is perhaps best explained using a